 At this scuba shop, you can take classes and lessons to get your certification, or if you already have your Open Water, you can go for some dives.
-Expect to see turtles, rays, eels and more.
-Banderas Scuba Republic is located in the Romantic Zone, stop by and check them out.
+While scuba diving in Puerto Vallarta isn’t the best in Mexico, it’s always nice to get out for a dive.

-15. Free Walking Tour
+15. Join a Free Walking Tour

 Address: The meeting point for the free walking tour is at the Municipal Tourism Office, which is in the Old City Hall Building.
 The tour is about 2 hours long and no reservation is required.
+Click here for details.

-16. Free Art Walk
+16. Join the Free Art Walk

-Puerto Vallarta has the most art galleries of any Mexican coastal city.
-On Wednesday evenings, many of the art shops open their doors and allow visitors in to view the pieces.
+Puerto Vallarta has many art galleries.
+On Wednesday evenings, many of the art shops open their doors and allow visitors inside to view the pieces.

 Entrance is free, there is no guide, but there is usually wine and tequila given to visitors…for free.
-The Art Walk runs from the end of October to the end of May, from 6:00pm to 10:00pm, every Wednesday until May 30, 2018.
-This is a yearly event.
+The Art Walk runs from the end of October to the end of May, from 6:00pm to 10:00pm, every Wednesday.

 17. Visit the Church Of Our Lady Of Guadalupe

 Whether you’re religious or not, I recommend taking a peek inside, and of course, taking loads of photos of the ornate exterior.
 This church is one of the best places to visit in Puerto Vallarta.

 If you find yourself in the city from December 1 – 12, you’ll be able to enjoy the celebrations for the Our Lady of Guadalupe Festival, which includes candlelight processions, colourful parades, and of course, food.